snkashis/android-docs/src/pages/maps/overview/index.md

 }}

-All the lifecycle methods that need to be overridden:
+Similar to the `onStart()` override above, the following lifecycle methods also need to be overridden and include the matching `MapView` method:

 {{
 <CodeLanguageToggle id="lifecycle-methods" />